HullUni-bioinformatics/Haenfling_et_al_2016/README.md

 Files should be named 'sampleID-marker', followed by '_1' or '_2' to identify the forward/reverse read file respectively. sampleID must corresponds to the first column in the file `Sample_accessions.tsv` [here](https://github.com/HullUni-bioinformatics/Haenfling_et_al_2016/blob/master/supplementary_data/Sample_accessions.tsv), marker is either '12S' or 'CytB'.

+To download the raw read data you can follow the steps in [this]() notebook.

 So, ideally running the following:
 ```
 ls -1 ./raw_reads | head